Offshore Bank Accounts

 Garnishment of Offshore Bank Accounts

-Garnishment is the collection tool for creditors to seize a debtor’s bank accounts.
+Garnishment is the collection tool available to creditors to seize a debtor’s bank accounts.
 By serving a writ of garnishment on the debtor’s U.S bank the judgment creditor may freeze the account and subsequently take the money in the account to satisfy the judgment.

 A court will order the bank to pay the money in the account to the creditor up to the amount of the judgment unless the court finds that the debtor’s money is protected from garnishment.